 Try to focus 80 per cent of your training sessions (not the total amount of training time) on easy efforts spent in the lower training zones (Z1 and Z2 if using a three-zone model), and only go into Z3 – or above your anaerobic threshold – for the remaining 20 per cent of the sessions.

-2. Sign-up for a training plan
+2. Sign up for a training plan

-Each app typically offers training plans targeting a range of goals or fitness improvements.
+What these apps do offer is training plans targeting a range of goals or fitness improvements.
 They will also establish your baseline fitness (usually with an FTP test or similar), work out your training zones and tailor your workouts accordingly.

 3. Work on your weaknesses